mitanshu7/mitanshu7.github.io/markdown/PaperMatch_Analysis.md

 # Validation

-My open-source model of choice, [mixedbread-ai/mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1), was fairing at top spots on [MTEB](https://huggingface.co/spaces/mteb/leaderboard) leaderboard during the inception of PaperMatch (March 2024).
-It's a small, only 335 million parameters, embedding model compared to [newer](https://huggingface.co/Qwen/Qwen3-Embedding-8B) models with [billions](https://huggingface.co/GritLM/GritLM-8x7B) of [parameters](https://huggingface.co/nvidia/NV-Embed-v2).
+My open-source model of choice, [mixedbread-ai/mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1), was fairing at top spots on [Massive Text Embedding Benchmark (MTEB)](https://huggingface.co/spaces/mteb/leaderboard) leaderboard during the inception of [PaperMatch](https://papermatch.me/) (March 2024).
+It's a small, only 335 million parameters, embedding model compared to [newer](https://huggingface.co/Qwen/Qwen3-Embedding-8B) [models](https://huggingface.co/Salesforce/SFR-Embedding-2_R) with [billions](https://huggingface.co/GritLM/GritLM-8x7B) of [parameters](https://huggingface.co/nvidia/NV-Embed-v2).

 What do small models struggle with?
 Long context windows. `mxbai-embed-large-v1` only has a length of $512$ tokens.
 But how long are all the abstracts on arXiv anyway?